Exporting: Why and how?

 - Does your product meet the required overseas regulations and standards?
 Ask yourself the following questions about your industry:

 - Is your product already being exported by other UK companies?

 - Do any of your trade association reports recommend exporting?

 - Are similar products to yours being imported from overseas for sale in the UK?

-Our International Trade Portal can help you explore your market potential and build on your research.
-Planning, an effective export strategy that complements your overall business plan is important, particularly if you are seeking outside finance to support your expansion.
+If you're not sure about some of the answers, you can get help from our International Trade Portal.
+It can also help you explore your market potential and build on your research.
+Planning an effective export strategy that complements your overall business plan is important, particularly if you are seeking outside finance to support your expansion.
 A commitment to exporting must be evident throughout your company and your vision should have a truly international perspective.

 Ultimately, only you can make the final decision about your suitability or readiness for exporting, but there is plenty of guidance available to help you reach that decision.
 The Department for International Trade (DIT) provides a range of diagnostic tools and a wealth of information to help you decide whether exporting is right for your business.

 There are a number of ways you can get into new markets.
 Which is the right method for your company will depend on your products, the markets you are entering and your own circumstances.
 Some of the most common options include: